fercastt/fercastt/README.md

 - 👀 I’m interested in Doughnuts/Donuts!
 - 🌱 I’m currently learning: ✅
 - 💞️ I’m looking to collaborate on Life.
-- 📫 How to reach me: here.
+- 📫 How to reach me: mail.

 <!---
 fercastt/fercastt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.